MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagdepth-canonical-property.md

 ---
 title: "PidTagDepth Canonical Property"
-description: Outlines the canonical property, which contains an integer that represents the relative level of indentation, or depth, of an object in a hierarchy table.
+description: Outlines the PidTagDepth canonical property, which contains an integer showing the relative level of indentation, or depth, of an object in a hierarchy table.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer